Jim Duggan: Personal life

 Duggan and his wife Debra have two daughters, Celia and Rebecca.
 He is a close friend of Willie Robertson, who is president and CEO of Duck Commander.

 In 1987, Duggan and The Iron Sheik (Khosrow Vaziri) were pulled over by New Jersey State Police before a WWF event, suspecting Duggan of driving under the influence.
 After a search of the vehicle and the persons, police discovered that Duggan was under the influence of marijuana and alcohol, while Vaziri was high on cocaine.
 Small amounts of cocaine were also found in the vehicle.
 Duggan received a conditional release while Vaziri was placed on probation for a year.
-The scandal that erupted after two in-ring enemies were found drinking and doing drugs together led to the end of the angle, the Sheik's release, and Duggan's temporary departure from WWF.
+Given the closely-guarded nature of kayfabe at the time, the scandal that erupted after two in-ring enemies were found drinking and doing drugs together led to the end of the angle, the Sheik's release, and Duggan's temporary departure from WWF.
 Duggan soon returned to wrestling.

 In November 2013, Duggan started an IndieGoGo campaign to cover the cost repairing his torn rotator cuff.
 Funding closed December 2013 and raised $10,396, well over the goal of $6,500.